Catherine Share: Tate-LaBianca

 While incarcerated, Share gave birth to a son, Phoenix, on January 5, 1971.
 The baby was taken from her and placed into foster care.
-For years Share refused to identify the boy's paternity, but denied that Manson was the father.
 After being released from prison, she was able to be reunited with Phoenix.
-At that time, she said Steve "Clem" Grogan was the boy's father.

 On August 21, 1971, Share, accompanied by Family members Kenneth Como, Mary Brunner, Dennis Rice, Charles Lovett, and Larry Bailey, drove a van to a Hawthorne, California Western Surplus Store.
 Inside they brandished guns and ordered store patrons and clerks to lie on the floor.
 They took 143 rifles from the premises, and loaded them into the van, while a store clerk tripped the silent alarm.
 (The group had previously held up a liquor store.)
 When a police squad car arrived, Share opened fire on the vehicle, hitting the windshield.
 Police returned gunfire, which wounded Brunner, Share, and Bailey.
 Police arrested all five for the armed robbery.
 In addition, they alleged that they planned to hijack a Boeing 747 and threaten to kill one passenger each hour until Manson and fellow Family members were released from prison.

 Brunner and Share were convicted of armed robbery and sentenced to prison; they were assigned to California Institution for Women.
 There they were held in the special unit that had been created as a death row for Family members Leslie Van Houten, Susan Atkins, and Patricia Krenwinkel.
 These three had been sentenced to death for their involvement in the Tate-LaBianca murders.
 Their sentences were later commuted to life imprisonment after the Supreme Court ruled in 1972 that existing statutes about the death sentence were unconstitutional.